Julio Herrera y Obes

-Julio Herrera y Obes (January 9, 1841, Montevideo – August 6, 1912, Montevideo), was a Uruguayan political figure.
+Julio Herrera y Obes (January 9, 1841, Montevideo – August 6, 1912, Montevideo) was a Uruguayan politician who was President of Uruguay from 1890 to 1894.

 Background

 Herrera y Obes belonged to the Colorado Party.

 He had been an adviser to his predecessor, and was instrumental in the transition process that displaced the military from power.

 His nephew was the poet Julio Herrera y Reissig.

 President of Uruguay

 He served as constitutional President of Uruguay from 1890 to 1894.

 He selected his aides from among a small group of friends and was convinced that the executive had to play a leading role in elections and the makeup of the General Assembly.
 This policy, called the "directing influence," was resisted by a sector of the Colorado Party led by José Batlle y Ordóñez, son of the former president, Lorenzo Batlle y Grau.

+He weakened the military by retiring numerous officers and cutting salaries in the military.

 He resigned in March 1894 on completion of his term of office, without a clear, permanent successor in sight.

+During his presidency, work-related disability protection was introduced for firemen and policemen in 1892.